-Haze occurs when light is scattered by pollution particles and gases in the air.
-Most of these particles and gases are a result of man's activities and are from sources such as electric power generation, industrial processes, auto emissions, agricultural burning, and construction.
+One of the most basic forms of air pollution, haze, occurs when light is scattered by particles and gases in the air.
+Although some haze occurs naturally, like windblown dust and soot from wildfires, most of these particles and gases are a result of man's activities and are from sources such as electric power generation, industrial processes, mobile emissions, agricultural burning, and construction.
+Visibility impairing pollutants include sulfates, the largest contributor on the east coast, as well as oxides of nitrogen (NOx), light absorbing carbon, organic carbon, soil, and coarse material.
 Haze reduces the visibility in our cities and scenic areas.
 Even remote areas can be affected due to transport of pollutants by the wind many hundreds of miles.
-Visibility in Pennsylvania, without pollution, would ordinarily be 90 miles.
-Currently, it is only 14-24 miles.
+Visibility in Pennsylvania, without pollution, would ordinarily be about 90 miles.
+Currently, it is only around 15-25 miles.
 The pollutants creating haze can also be detrimental to the health of Pennsylvanians.

 What is being done to reduce haze?

 In the 1977 Clean Air Act amendments, Congress added Section 169A (42 U.S. Code § 7491) which set forth a national goal of achieving natural visibility conditions.
 The U.S. Environmental Protection Agency (EPA) published the Regional Haze Rule in 1999 (64 FR 35714) with amendments in 2005 (70 FR 39104) and 2017 (82 FR 3078).
 The Regional Haze Rule calls for state and federal agencies to work together to improve visibility in

 156 Class I Federal areas (commonly referred to as “Class I areas”), which includes many our nation’s national parks and wilderness areas, and sets a national goal for natural visibility conditions by 2064.

 What does regional haze mean for Pennsylvania?